saeyslab/ideas-to-zarr/README.md

 object_number = z.attrs["object_number"][idx]
 ```

-As you can see, the images need to be reshaped to their original shape when read from the zarr file.
+Note: The images need to be reshaped to their original shape when read from the zarr file.
 This is because we
 use the zarr [VLenArray](https://numcodecs.readthedocs.io/en/stable/vlen.html#vlenarray) codec to store the images, wich
 only handles 1D arrays.
 We need to use the VLenArray codec, since imaging flow cytometry images have varying X and/or Y
 dimensions within one dataset and the zarr format is by default optimized for storing large arrays with uniform
 dimensions, like 10,000 x 10,000 x 10,000.
 We are thus dealing with variable-length, or _ragged_ arrays, which need some
 extra consideration.
 The downsides are that the reshaping adds a bit of overhead, and that the full multi-channel image
-needs to be read from disk even if you only need a subset of the channels.
+is read from disk even if you only need a subset of the channels.

 ### Exporting defined populations from IDEAS